-- Description of the model or process used to project the base scenario. - Description of main assumptions. - Description of the internal target(s). - Discussion of consistency of the base scenario with the insurer's business plan. - Description of capital plans, especially any capital injections or strategic initiatives. - Description of any ripple effects (including, but not limited to, routine management actions) reflected in the scenario. - Discussion of key financial results, including key income statement and balance sheet items, and capital test results.
+- Description of the model or process used to project the base scenario. - Description of main assumptions. - Description of the internal target(s). - Discussion of consistency of the base scenario with the insurer's business plan.

+- Description of capital plans, especially any capital injections or strategic initiatives. - Discussion of key financial results, including key income statement and balance sheet items, and capital test results.
 A desirable approach would be to display the results for each year in the projection.